Motzumoto/DiscordClearDms/README.md

  Have Fun and be safe out there.

-Do `pip install requirements.txt` to install what the script needs to run.
+Do `pip install -r requirements.txt` to install what the script needs to run.